adquesto/adquesto-php-sdk/README.md

 );
 ```

-Now `preparedContent` is ready to placed on website.
+Now `preparedContent` is ready to be placed on website.

 ## Overview